dereknugroho/solar-hrm/README.md

-# Solar Energy Consumption - Halifax Regional Municipality
+# Solar Energy Production - Halifax Regional Municipality

 This is the complete ML pipeline for predicting solar energy production in the Halifax Regional Municipality (HRM) from 2026 to 2036.